artem-lysenko/modularity/README.md

 A (slightly modified) implementation of Dcut network clustering algorithm.
-Modifications where made to produce the clusters in the desired size range.
+The changes made aim to produce clusters in the desired size range.
+Compile with Maven to produce the executable jar.

 Reference: Graph Clustering with Density-Cut; Junming Shao, Qinli Yang, Jinhu Liu, Stefan Kramer; 2016; https://arxiv.org/abs/1606.00950